 Get started

-In this example, we will create aTerragrunt
+In this example, we will create aTerragrunt configuration based on Terragrunt Infrastructure Example repository.

 First things first, you will need to create a one time configuration of your discovery settings.
 This is a per Project configuration.

-tab.
-To continue, click Get Started
+Under Project Settings select Environment Discovery tab.
+To continue, click Get Started.

 Choose The Infrastructure

-As with setting up a Template, choose the type of infrastructure you are using, then clickNext
+As with setting up a Template, choose the type of infrastructure you are using, then clickNext.

 Configure Your Repository